 - Letters of recommendation from alumni are usually required.

 - Groups can conduct Intake each semester, skip semesters, or conduct one every other year.
 It is the decision of individual group when to conduct Intake.

 - When Intake is conducted, the Office of Student Involvement and Leadership is notified before the process begins.

 If you are participating in illegal intake activities, you are jeopardizing your chances of becoming a true member of the organization and may be barred from membership for life.

 The National Pan-Hellenic Council’s recruitment process is referred to as Membership Intake.
 Before any student interested in joining a NPHC organization, they must attend NPHC Convocation at least one time.
 NPHC Convocation is an open forum for interested students to learn more about our chapters.
 Each chapter gives a brief background on their national history and chapter history, shares their involvement on campus as well as in the local community and answers questions you may have about the organization’s Membership Intake Process.
 The required dress for Convocation is business attire (a nice Sunday dress for women and slacks, tie and dress shirt for men).

-Fall Convocation is Sunday, January 27 at 5:00 pm in Hawkins Hall.
+Fall Convocation is Sunday, August 25 at 5:00 pm in the Trojan Center Theater.

 Students have two opportunities to attend NPHC Convocation in an academic year, once in August and again once in January.
 If you have never attended a NPHC Convocation then you will not be allowed to join an NPHC Organization Membership Intake Program.